 Al: That can arise sometimes when we are dealing with older practices that are there.
 They look at their viability in terms of whether they should stay there and renew their leases, whether it involves, the fit out needs a bit of work, so by the time you look at the investment that's required, we look at that and go, "Well, I think you guys would probably benefit with relocating to a better suited premises."
-Probably have more incentives from leasing perspective, or where they to purchase the building, they would get it at a cheaper rate.
+Probably have more incentives from a leasing perspective, or where they to purchase the building, they would get it at a cheaper rate.

 So, when you put it together as a package they go, "Well, actually that could work well."
-And there have been times where we've looked at practices where shifting the practice from one location to another, not only cost them nothing out of their bottom line, actually increased their patient numbers because they were in a better suited location for what they were doing.
-And so eventually it was a win win situation for the practice themselves, and also from a perspective of actual patient care, because the new building had all of the new compliancy with Disability Access.
-Maybe the old place wasn't compliant, and had they been ordered for accreditation, they would have had to change that, and pay out of their own pockets to get it done.
+And there have been times where we've looked at practices where shifting the practice from one location to another, not only cost them nothing out of their bottom line, actually increased their patient numbers because they were in a better-suited location for what they were doing.
+And so eventually it was a win-win situation for the practice themselves, and also from a perspective of actual patient care because the new building had all of the new compliancy with Disability Access.
+Maybe the old place wasn't compliant and had they been ordered for accreditation, they would have had to change that, and pay out of their own pockets to get it done.
 So, yes at the time, if they had done it themselves would have been a heavy process for them, and they're trying to see patients and do it at night.
 And by involving us, it removes that.

 Penny: We just provide them with options.
 So, your options, you know, this is option A, this is option B, you can stay, you can expand, or you can move.
-And we just present them the options, and then leave it up to them, so it's their business and it's their passion, and it's their love.
+And we just present them the options and then leave it up to them, so it's their business and it's their passion, and it's their love.
 So, we just provide them with the options.

 It’s not just about saving the practitioner money, you’re actually thinking about their patients as well, to improve their visits.

 Al: Of our backgrounds I guess, that sort of is inborn, because we have always been in patient care.
 And because patient care is priority, then we want that same feeling for that practitioner as well, as you said quite correctly, we look at it from that perspective.
 There's a lot of good providers out there as well, but there's a lot of providers that don't look at it from that perspective at all.
 They just look at it from a purely a building perspective, or a leasing perspective, which yeah, it saves them a bit of money, but does it look after the patient?
-At the end, that's the question.
+In the end, that's the question.

-Penny: And also most practices want to stay within the same area, because that's where your patient base is.
+Penny: And also most practices want to stay within the same area because that's where your patient base is.
 So, you know, if your practice is south of the river, most people wouldn't want to move north of the river, because you've already got your patient base, and your community built up.
 So, that's another thing you've got to take into consideration.
-Because most people have a good GP, or good dentist they'll follow them.
+Because most people have a good GP, or a good dentist they'll follow them.
 But maybe not, you know, not to far, but you still follow them, if they could.